Spectral Evolution and Invariance in Linear-width Neural Networks: Different Spectral Behaviors in NNs

-We further explore the spectral behaviors in different circumstances of Table~\ref{table:examples}.
-We aim to clarify how the spectra evolve through different training processes and how this evolution may affect the NN.
-Following Figure~\ref{fig:spectra}, we will study the training processes case-by-case: invariant bulk, spikes outside the bulk, and heavy-tailed distribution with few outliers.
+We now further explore the spectral behaviors in different cases of Table~\ref{table:examples} by clarifying how the spectra evolve through different training processes and how this evolution may affect the NN.
+Following Figure~\ref{fig:spectra}, we study the training processes case-by-case: invariant bulk, spikes outside the bulk, and heavy-tailed distribution.
 Additional experiments are exhibited in Appendix~\ref{sec:additional}.

-\subsection{Invariant bulk distributions}
+\subsection{Invariant Bulk Distributions}

-In Figure~\ref{fig:spectra}(a), Figures~\ref{fig:GD} and \ref{fig:SGD} in Appendix~\ref{sec:synthetic}, we observe the bulk distributions of weight, CK, and NTK matrices in Cases $1\&2$ remain globally unchanged (invariant) over the training process.
-Under LWR, this is empirically verified by Figures~\ref{fig:large}(a)$\&$(b) in Appendix~\ref{sec:synthetic} for our typical examples.
-The difference between initial $\bW_0$ and final-step $\bW_t$ stays bounded when aspect ratios $\gamma_1$ and $\gamma_2$ are fixed.
+In Figure~\ref{fig:spectra}(a) (also Figures~\ref{fig:GD} and \ref{fig:SGD} in Appendix~\ref{sec:synthetic}), we observe the bulk distributions of weight and kernel matrices in Cases $1\&2$ remain globally unchanged (invariant) over the training process. under the LWR, this is also empirically verified by Figures~\ref{fig:large}(a)$\&$(b) in Appendix~\ref{sec:synthetic}.
 In this section, by investigating the global convergence of GD, we prove this invariant-bulk phenomenon under certain assumptions.
-For detailed proofs, we refer to Appendix \ref{sec:proofs}.

-For simplicity, we focus on analyzing the training process of the first-hidden layer with second layer $\bv$ fixed.
+For simplicity, we focus on analyzing the training process of the first-hidden layer with the second layer $\bv$ fixed.
 Denote $f_\btheta(\bX)$ by $f_{\bW}(\bX)$ in this case.
 At any time $t\in\N$, consider the gradient steps: